denmei/gimprove-backend/README.md

 3) [Gimprove-Client](https://bitbucket.org/den_mei/gimprove_app/src/master/): Client that is attached on the machines.

 ## Repository Overview
-This repository contains the code for the Gimprove-server and serves for two purposes at the moment:
+This repository contains the code for the Gimprove-server.
+There are mutiple apps with different purposes:

 1) **Landing Page:** Code for the [Gimprove-Landing Page](www.gimprove.com)

-2) **Tracker-Backend:** Server-logic of the Gimprove system.
-Includes a REST-API to retrieve, update, create and delete data from the git push application.
-To enable real-time tracking, websocket communication is used.
+2) **app_main:** General models that can be used by the other apps.

+3) **app_tracker:** Logic for the tracking system.
+Administration of users' tracking data.

+4) **api_v`x`:** Rest-API with the version `x`.
+API-logic for all apps, implemented with the Django-Rest-Framework.

+5) **app_network:** Logic for the Gimprove network that connects users and gyms.

+6) **app_achievements:** Logic for managing the users' achievements.
+Users can earn *achievements* e.g. by solving challenges or reaching predefined goals.

 ## Usage
 To run the application locally, execute `python3 manage.py runserver`.
 The app will start to run under the following